oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

 ## Task 2: Create an application

 The Data Load wizard has created a new table and populated that table with the records from the sample data.
-Now you can create an app based on this new table.
+Now, you can create an app based on this new table.

-1. In the Load Data dialog, verify that 70 rows have been loaded into the **DEMO_PROJECTS** table, then click **Create Application**.
+1. verify that 70 rows have been loaded into the **DEMO_PROJECTS** table in the Load Data dialogue, then click **Create Application**.

     ![Data loaded into Demo_projects](images/data-loaded.png " ")

-2. Now you are going to remove the below Pages from the Create Application Page.
+2. You will remove the pages below from the Create Application page.
     - Demo Projects Search
     - Demo Projects Report
     - Calendar

-   On the Create Application page, Click on **Edit** button next to **Demo Projects Search**.
+   On the Create Application page, Click the **Edit** button next to the **Demo Projects Search**.

     ![Edit Demo Projects Search](images/delete-pages.png " ")

-3. In the Add Faceted Search Page, Click on **Delete** Button and then Confirm it by Clicking **OK**.
+3. Click on the **Delete** Button in the Add Faceted Search Page and then Confirm it by Clicking **OK**.

     ![Click Delete](images/delete-page1.png " ")